ToddButler93/dodges-domain/docs/gameplay/guide-quick.md

 - Staying near your spawns as `Defense` is very important.

-- `Offense` during `Stand-Offs` can benefit from a range of different setups.
-As long as you aren't running 3+ Light classes on `Offense` the enemy will have a hard time defending against 4 people hitting at the same time and shooting the same people.
+- Various class compositions amongst `Offense` each have their own benefits and drawbacks.
+Running 3+ Light classes on `Offense` can easily be shut down whereas a broad spectrum of classes can be effective.

 - `Offense` should coordinate times for hitting the enemy `Defense` together.
 Generally done off the game time or every 5-second countdown.